talkdai/dialog/README.md

 faq,promotions,loyalty-program,"The company XYZ has a loyalty program when you refer new customers you get a discount on your next purchase, ..."
 ```

 When the `dialog` service starts, it loads the knowledge base into the database, so make sure the database is up and paths are correct (see [environment variables](##environment-variables) section).
 Alternatively, inside `src` folder, run `make load-data path="<path-to-your-knowledge-base>.csv"`.

-See [our documentation](https://dialog.talkd.ai/settings#csv-knowledge-base) for more options about the the knowledge base, including embedding more coluns together.
+See [our documentation](https://dialog.talkd.ai/settings#csv-knowledge-base) for more options about the the knowledge base, including embedding more columns together.

-### `.toml` prompt configuration
+#### `.toml` prompt configuration

 The `[prompt.header]`, `[prompt.suggested]`, and `[fallback.prompt]` fields are mandatory fields used for processing the conversation and connecting to the LLM.